How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 Tips for Maintaining Good Credit

 Building credit is hard work.
 Once you’ve managed to improve your score, there are several actions you should take to honor the hard work and maintain your creditworthiness.
-Why is this so important?
+Why is this so important that organizations like the Financial Counseling Association of America (FCAA) urge consumers to work on their credit even when it’s in a good spot?

 As long as you keep your credit profile strong, not only will you have a better chance of getting approved for a loan or a credit card, but you’ll also get access to lower interest rates and better borrowing terms.
 Here’s what to do after you’ve completed your DIY credit repair: